jcoddaire/School-ui-angular/README.md

 # School UI

 This is the angular front end for the school service, located here: https://github.com/jcoddaire/School.
+Please note, **this is under active development**.
+It is not complete.
+I am just storing this on Github in case my PC dies or something.

 ## Development server